Jonovision

 Jonovision was a Canadian television talk show aimed toward teenagers.
 The show aired for five seasons, from 1996 to 2001, on CBC Television.
-Jonovision was nominated for 4 Gemini Awards.
+Jonovision was nominated for 7 Gemini Awards.
 It reached the top of its popularity at the beginning of its fourth season, when it hosted a Degrassi reunion.
-The host was Jonathan Torrens, who later went on to play J-Roc in Trailer Park Boys.
+The host was Jonathan Torrens, who had previous been one of the hosts of Street Cents, and who went on to host and act in more television programs, including playing J-Roc in Trailer Park Boys.